landoDev/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+* SQL is the language we use to ultimately communicate/pull from a relational database where the relational database is the house (so to speak) for the persisted data

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+* Tables need a primary key so that other tables that relate to it have somewhere to point to and can therefore make our data more efficient

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+* Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+* Make a third table that connects to both tables with foreign keys

 ## Minimum Viable Product